 The Road To Marazion, by Al Jones, is the ultimate “heading west,” song, while the seafaring tales of Cyril Tawney (the Father of the West Country folk revival) like Chicken On A Raft, remain popular in a land surrounded by water.

-Cornwall’s ancient, indigenous culture is evoked through the Kernewek (Cornish language) song, Meriasek (Simon Lockley/Nigel Kennedy) and the traditional Maid In Bedlam, while Pike Street Rag gleefully recalls the good-natured anarchy of The Great Western Jug Band and the Folk Cottage crowd.
+Cornwall’s ancient, indigenous culture is evoked through the Kernewek (Cornish language) song, Meriasek (Simon Lockley/Neil Kennedy) and the traditional Maid In Bedlam, while Pike Street Rag gleefully recalls the good-natured anarchy of The Great Western Jug Band and the Folk Cottage crowd.